shafiqulislam561/coding-assignment/README.md

         "zip": "1"
     }
     If the Parent User is created the server will response with HTTP 200 OK
-15. Using the following rest api http://127.0.0.1:8000/app/parent/list created Parent Users data can be retrieved from the server
+15. Using the following rest api http://127.0.0.1:8000/app/parent/list created Parent Users data of the app can be retrieved from the server
-16. The above Parent User data can be updated by using the following rest api http://127.0.0.1:8000/app/parent/update/5 and providing json data as:
+16. The above Parent User data of the app can be updated by using the following rest api http://127.0.0.1:8000/app/parent/update/5 and providing json data as:
   3   {
         "first_name": "Updated Robert",
         "last_name": "Updated Jack",